- Structural Geology, Tectonics and Geodynamics

-The session is open to contributions dealing with hydrology, limnology and hydrogeology at all scales and especially contributions demonstrating interdisciplinary approaches.
-Additionally, this year particularly welcome are recent developments in urban hydrology or limnology and hydrogeology in regions with strong on-going socio-economic changes (population growth, land use change).
+The session is open to contributions dealing with hydrology, limnology and hydrogeology at all scales, including contributions demonstrating interdisciplinary approaches.

-Trace elements play crucial roles in aquatic and terrestrial environments as growth-limiting nutrients or highly toxic compounds.
-Trace elements derived from both natural and anthropogenic sources may thus critically affect ecosystem productivity as well as human health.
-Due to their increasing use in high-technology applications and increasing emissions, a range of less-studied trace elements are also contaminants of emerging concern.
+Trace elements play crucial roles in aquatic and terrestrial environments as growth-limiting nutrients, but also as highly toxic or radioactive compounds.
+Trace elements derived from both natural and anthropogenic sources may thus critically affect ecosystem functioning and productivity as well as human health.

-For this session, we invite contributions on abiotic and biotic biogeochemical processes and their effects on trace element speciation, mobility, bioavailability, toxicity and distribution in natural and engineered environmental systems on different scales.
-In addition, we welcome contributions on new methodologies or new applications of state-of-the-art methods to environmental trace element research.
+For this session, we invite contributions concerned with (bio)geochemical processes and their effects on trace element speciation, mobility, bioavailability, toxicity and distribution in natural and engineered environmental systems on different scales.

 ACP – Commission on Atmospheric Chemistry and Physics,